 As permitted by FASB ASC 740-10, the Company also adopted an accounting policy to prospectively classify accrued interest and penalties related to any unrecognized tax benefits in its income tax provision.
 Previously, the Company's policy was to classify interest and penalties as an operating expense in arriving at pre-tax income.
-At December 31, 2015 and 2014, the Company does not have accrued interest and penalties related to any unrecognized tax benefits.
+At December 31, 2016 and 2015, the Company does not have accrued interest and penalties related to any unrecognized tax benefits.

 The years subject to potential audit vary depending on the tax jurisdiction.
-Generally, the Company's statutes of limitation for tax liabilities are open for tax years ended December 31, 2012 and forward.
+Generally, the Company's statutes of limitation for tax liabilities are open for tax years ended December 31, 2013 and forward.
 The Company's major taxing jurisdiction is the United States as well as various state and local jurisdictions.
 The Internal Revenue Service is not currently examining any of the Company's U.S. income tax returns for which the statute has yet to expire.

 Product Warranties - The Company warrants certain of its higher priced products against material defects for a specific period of time, generally one to two years.
 The Company provides for the estimated future costs of warranty obligations in costs of sales when the related revenue is recognized.
 The accrued warranty costs represent the best estimate at the time of the sale of the total costs that the Company expects to incur to repair and/or replace product parts, which fail while still under warranty.
 The amount of accrued estimated warranty costs is primarily based on current information on repair/replacement costs.
 The Company assesses the adequacy of the recorded warranty obligation quarterly and makes adjustments to the obligation based on actual experience and changes in estimated future rates of return.
-At the end of 2014 and 2015, the reserve had balances of approximately \$27,000 and \$30,000, respectively.
+At the end of both 2016 and 2015, the reserve had a balance of approximately \$30,000.

-Prepaid Expenses - As of December 31, 2015 and 2014, prepaid expenses consisted primarily of marketing expenses, including expenses for shows, redesign of our catalogs, and display units; and prepayments for IT (Information Technology) subscription related services.
-In 2014, prepaid expenses also included consulting fees related to our Cosmic line of products.
+Prepaid Expenses - As of December 31, 2016, prepaid expenses consisted primarily of marketing expenses for shows, prepayments for IT (Information Technology) subscription related services, royalties, and income taxes.
+As of December 31, 2015, prepaid expenses consisted primarily of marketing expenses, including expenses for shows, redesign of our catalogs, and display units and prepayments for IT (Information Technology) subscription related services.